GIScience/ohsome-r/README.md

 #> [1]    2 1999
 ```

-The query results in a very confusing data.frame with 1999 columns and 2
+The query results in a confusing data.frame with 1999 columns and 2
-rows!
+rows.
 This happens because there is a building count column for each
 combination of boundary polygon and number of levels, while the two
 requested timestamps are in the rows.
 Fortunately, there is the
 <a href="https://tidyr.tidyverse.org" target="blank">tidyr</a> package